department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 <div class="va-introtext">

-If you’re enrolled in VA health care, you may need to pay a fixed amount for some types of care, tests, and medications.
-This is called a copay.
+If you’re a Veteran enrolled in VA health care, you may need to pay a fixed amount for some types of care, tests, and medications.
+This is called a copay (short for "copayment").
 Find out how we determine your copay for different types of treatment.

 </div>